pcg79/Reminders-Addon/README.md

 class, profession, and name only support equals.  level and ilevel support equal, less than, greater than, less than or equal to, and great than or equal to.  self is a shortcut to "name = <name of the character that created the reminder>"

+### FEATURES

+* Snooze button.
+Puts the reminder to sleep for 10 minutes then reminds you again.

 ### COMMAND LINE

 ```